Humility During Adversity

 Put Your Busy Bully On Notice

-Nearly every office has one, that person who for some reason keeps things stirred up.
+Put Your Busy Bully On Notice Nearly every office has one, that person who, for some reason, keeps things stirred up.
 Whether it is a need for power or control, who knows?
 What they manage to do is have others begin to doubt their own skills and abilities.
-I like to think of these individuals as passive aggressive bullies, or my own naming convention of “The Busy Bully”.
-They don’t come right out and say something to another person in the office; rather they are busy gossiping or hinting around to others that “they know a secret”.
-They are also constantly second-guessing other co-workers true intentions and often believe others are talking about them behind their…
+I like to think of these individuals as passive-aggressive bullies, or my own naming convention of “The Busy Bully”.
+They don’t come right out and say something to another person in the office; rather, they are busy gossiping or hinting around to others that “they know a secret”.
+They are also constantly second-guessing other co-workers’ true intentions and often believe others are…

 Hiring a doormat doesn’t come without pitfalls

-Hiring a doormat doesn’t come without pitfalls I debated on writing this one.
+Hiring a doormat doesn’t come without pitfalls.
+I debated writing this one.
 It gets a little rough in places, and I really don’t like rough opinions.
 But after talking with an old friend the other day, he convinced me to do it – for him.
-It is always hard to watch others suffer un-needlessly.
+It is always hard to watch others suffer unnecessarily.
 To my friend who is feeling the burn, this one is for you.
 Employees are becoming more concerned about being victimized for being themselves, not just for the way they are doing their jobs.
-It’s a two headed dragon!
-I wonder if doormats are a new phenomenon created by our business culture, or if they…
+It’s a two-headed dragon!
+I wonder if doormats are a new phenomenon created by our business culture, or if they have always…